DOMINICAN REPUBLIC TRIP

 We recently had the opportunity to travel to the Dominican Republic with three families to build a home for a family in need under the organizations YWAM (Youth with a Mission/Homes of Hope).
 We flew from Newark to Punta Cana and then traveled by car to Juan Dolio.
 The build took place in a town called San Pedro.

 Having never participated in a build prior to this one, we were not sure what to expect as we drove from our hotel to the build site.
 We traveled by bus, the site was around 15 minutes from our hotel.
 Two things stood our right away on the short trip to the build site.
 First & most importantly, the motorcycles & mopeds.
-It seemed that there certainly were traffic laws in the DR but it wasn't painfully obvious that they weren't always enforced!
+It seemed that there were traffic laws in the DR, however, it was painfully obvious that they weren't always enforced!

 The second thing that stood out were the dogs.
 Large numbers of stray dogs roam the streets of the DR.

 These dogs were present at the build site as well.
 They were extremely shy and stand offish.
 After many attempts at approaching them, one of the younger members of our families was finally able to gain the trust of one of the dogs.
 He was very sweet but the expression on his face spoke volumes.